3 Steps to Optimizing Your Supply Chain Network Design

 So how to go about optimizing your supply chain design?

-Step 1: Why to Change Your Supply Chain Network Design
+Step 1: Align Supply Chain Strategy with Network Design

-Step 2: How to Change Your Supply Chain Network Design
+Step 2: Visualize Your Current Supply Chain State

-At Ahlers, we create a digital twin of your supply chain.
-A digital twin is created by taking your supply chain data and building a digital copy of your supply chain.
-We can add external data like weather patterns, traffic data, or other external data to analyze the impacts of changes to your network.
-We then create different scenarios and use your digital twin to run these scenarios and analyze the results.
+At Ahlers Logistics, we create a digital twin of your supply chain.
+This means we use your supply chain data to build a digital copy.
+We can also add external data, like weather or traffic, to see how changes would affect your network.
+By creating different scenarios, we use your digital twin to run tests and evaluate the outcomes.

 Some of the scenarios that you could run are: